A Private Tutor is hired to help an individual with a specific subject. Below is a general tutor job description:

 Bonus: free resume template

 ZipJob now offers a resume template you can download.
-The template is set up with an easy to read layout like the example above: clear section headings, modern font, and follows a reverse-chronological resume format (preferred by both hiring managers and ATS scans).
+The template is set up with an easy to read layout like the example above.
+It has clear section headings, modern font, and follows a reverse-chronological resume format, which is preferred by hiring managers and applicant tracking system (ATS) scans.

 How to write a Private Tutor resume: 3 tips